xuruiray/gosql/README.md

 # gosql

-Golang orm tool, and very similar to mybatis.
+golang sql builder tool, similar to mybatis.

 follow the example of <a href="http://github.com/jmoiron/sqlx/">github.com/jmoiron/sqlx</a>